 - most valuable lesson learned

 - unexpected achievement

 - proudest moment

 Pages might focus on one topic or include a variety of reflections.
-Compile the student pages into a classroom scrapbook that can be cherished for years to come.
+Compile the student pages into a classroom scrapbook students can cherish for years to come.
 Be sure to snap a pic of each page and create a digital presentation to share with your students.

-If your classroom is equipped with adequate technology, allow students to complete the activity using creativity software, such as Adobe Spark, Movie Maker, YouTube, or Superimpose.
+Equip your classroom with adequate technology, then allow students to complete the activity using creativity software, such as Adobe Spark, Movie Maker, YouTube, or Superimpose.

 Top 10 Lists are a fun way for students to reveal what they have learned throughout the school year.
 Guide students by providing several ideas for Top 10 List topics.

 - Historical Happenings